-An instructive way of approaching and making sense of the educational processes and the associated pedagogical and developmental facets involved in stimulating virtue development - one that has been found to hold great resonance and purchase among teachers - is through the typology of: 'character caught', 'character taught', and 'character sought'.
+An instructive way of approaching and making sense of the educational processes and the associated pedagogical and developmental facets involved in stimulating virtue development - one that has been found to hold great resonance and purchase among teachers - is through the typology of: character 'caught', character 'taught', and character 'sought'.
 The Character Teaching Inventory, which follows, provides 70 character education strategies from across character 'caught', 'taught', and 'sought'.

-Character development begins through a process of osmosis where pupils gradually pick up and internalise traits of reacting and acting that they witness around them within the ethos of their home/classroom/school/university, and the same occurs for professionals in their workplaces.
-This process is part of what we might refer to as character caught.
-It has also been demonstrated how virtues can be taught explicitly as part of classes in moral or character education, PSHE, religious education, and social and emotional learning - or indeed in any standard school subject.
-Beyond these two methods, however, character sought involves the desire to discern and freely pursue one's own character development.
+Character development begins through a process of osmosis where pupils gradually pick up and internalise traits of reacting and acting that they witness around them within the ethos of their home/ classroom/school/university, and the same occurs for professionals in their workplaces.
+This process is part of what we might refer to as character 'caught'.
+It has also been demonstrated how virtues can be taught explicitly as part of classes in moral or character education, PSHE (personal, social, health, and economic education), religious education, and social and emotional learning - or indeed in any standard school subject.
+Beyond these two methods, however, character 'sought' involves the desire to discern and freely pursue one's own character development.
 It involves reflection and ultimately planning and setting one's own character commitments: that is, commitments to worthwhile living.
-Character sought is more likely to become operational as the pupil matures, but it can be introduced and guided by the teacher at an earlier age.
-Character sought relates directly to the Aristotelian meta-virtue of practical wisdom or phronesis.
+Character 'sought' is more likely to become operational as the pupil matures, but it can be introduced and guided by the teacher at an earlier age.
+Character 'sought' relates directly to the Aristotelian meta-virtue of practical wisdom or phronesis.
 Accordingly, phronesis requires pupils to develop an overall blueprint of their conception of flourishing, which imbues their life with purpose; and to autonomously seek outcomes in accordance with this conception.
 For Aristotle, virtues do not have moral value in an adult unless they have been independently sought and cultivated in this way.